-On May 4, 2020, Legacy PCT entered into a Paycheck Protection Program (the "Program", or "PPP loan") Term Note with PNC Bank to obtain principal of approximately \$314 thousand (the "Term Note").
-This Term Note was issued pursuant to the Coronavirus Aid, Relief, and Economic Security Act's (the "CARES Act") (P.L.
+On May 4, 2020, Legacy PCT entered into a Paycheck Protection Program (the "Program", or "PPP loan") Term Note with PNC Bank to obtain principal of approximately \$314 thousand.
+This Note is issued pursuant to the Coronavirus Aid, Relief, and Economic Security Act's (the "CARES Act") (P.L.
 116-136) Paycheck Protection Program.
-During the period from May 4, 2020 until the forgiveness amount was known, ("Deferral Period"), interest on the outstanding principal balance accrued at the fixed rate of 1% per annum, but neither principal nor interest was due during the Deferral Period.
+During a period from May 4, 2020 until the forgiveness amount is known, ("Deferral Period"), interest on the outstanding principal balance will accrue at the Fixed Rate of 1% per annum, but neither principal nor interest shall be due during the Deferral Period.
 Legacy PCT applied for loan forgiveness as of December 31, 2020, and forgiveness was granted for the full outstanding principal balance of \$314 thousand on April 9, 2021.

-The outstanding balance on the loan is approximately \$0 and \$314 thousand as of September 30, 2021 and December 31, 2020, respectively, with \$0 and \$122 thousand recorded as Notes payable - current and \$0 and \$192 thousand recorded as Notes payable in the condensed consolidated balance sheets.
+The outstanding balance on the loan is approximately \$0 and \$314 thousand as of June 30, 2021 and December 31, 2020, respectively, with \$0 and \$122 thousand recorded as Notes payable - current and \$0 and \$192 thousand recorded as Notes payable in the condensed consolidated balance sheets.